Midland and Great Northern Joint Railway: Cultural impact and heritage

 Very little rolling stock from the line has been preserved.
 The North Norfolk Railway have rescued a brake van.
 Another M&GNJR brake van survives, No. 23 which was built in 1899, was rescued from Melton Constable in 2000.
 Two M&GNJR coaches survive, both at Eccles on Sea.
 No locomotives survived, with the last complete locomotive being scrapped at the Longmoor Military Railway in 1953.
+However, the Boiler of an M&GN Class C survives after being discovered at a Sawmill in the 1980s.

 The "golden ochre" livery has been carried by two industrial locomotives on the North Norfolk Railway, and was later worn by a bus operated by Norfolk Green on routes formerly served by the company.